Dominiquelie/bimm143/README.md

-# BIMM 143
+# BIMM 143 Fall 2021
-Bioinformatics class at UC San Diego Fall 2021
+Bioinformatics class at UC San Diego
+This is a showcase of my work in this class.

+## Contents
+- Introduction to R
+- Data Visualization with ggplot2
+-